 - Recruiting at conferences.
 Some conferences have formal processes for initial interviews.
 Sometimes, this includes the ability to review all applicant CVs in a "job pool."
 Although this can be time consuming, it can allow your department to do outreach to candidates to invite them to meet with you at the conference to learn more about the position.
 Divisional business meetings at conferences can be another place to hand out hard copies of the position description and to encourage attendees to circulate to their colleagues/graduate students who may have potential interest.
 Also, consider attending presentations in the area of the position opening and invite presenters to consider applying or to share the position with their colleagues/students.
 This gives you an opportunity to talk with people about their research.
 Funding is available from Academic Affairs to recruit at conferences. - Outreach to graduate students.
 Search websites for strong programs.
 They generally include a list of graduate students.
 You may find additional information, including a CV, about potentially qualified candidates on Linked In.
 It would be appropriate to reach out to qualified candidates and encourage them to apply.
 You may even consider such outreach a year in advance of an anticipated position to begin establishing a relationship with candidates likely to be highly sought after. - Outreach to colleagues.
 Consider contacting chairs and graduate directors of strong PhD programs.
-Department members may choose to post a position description on their personal Facebook pages, Twitter accounts or other social media. - Actively recruit a strong, diverse pool; Consult the list of HBCU (Historically Black Colleges and Universities) PhD programs (http://www.thehundred-seven.org/hbculist.html) and HSI (Hispanic-Serving Institutions) PhD programs (https://www.hacu.net/hacu/HSIs.asp) to see which PhD-granting institutions may have programs in your field.
-Academic Affairs will send your position announcement to chairs or faculty with related expertise at those schools.
+Department members may choose to post a position description on their personal Facebook pages, Twitter accounts or other social media. - Actively recruit a strong, diverse pool.
 Post your position advertisement to the networks for special interest groups and caucuses within your discipline.
 Research organizations and/or conferences for faculty from underrepresented groups in your discipline.
 Be prepared to answer questions about how Augustana supports faculty from underrepresented backgrounds.
 If you have questions about this, please contact the Provost and/or Vice President of Diversity, Equity, and Inclusion.
 Augustana sends representatives to recruit potential faculty at the Institute on Teaching and Mentoring Conference, sponsored by the Compact for Faculty Diversity and SREB and actively advertises positions to participating scholars.
+Academic Affairs also sends the position announcement to department chairs of relevant HBCU graduate programs and to department chairs of institutions with graduate programs granting highest number of degrees to scholars from underrepresented backgrounds.